Matadero Madrid: Depósito de Especies

-The water tank of the old Legazpi slaughterhouse has been turned into a plant memorial and archive, a "Noah’s Ark" of the species found in the vicinity of Matadero Madrid today.
+The water tank of the old Legazpi slaughterhouse has been turned into a plant memorial and archive.
 A public garden that can be visited through the new access point at the Legazpi roundabout.

 Avant Garden

-Designed by the French-German group atelier le balto, the Avant Garden offers ecological and participatory activities.
+The Avant Garden offers ecological and participatory activities.

 Intermediæ

 Intermediæ is a public, experimental programme.
-Conceived as a laboratory, not a museum, Intermediæ operates with creation as a means of exploration, research, and experimentation.
-Process and participation are the formulas for its development.
-The programme works with the community; ecology, art and activism; games as a form of exploration; visual culture; archival processes and memory; and the Creative Arts Grants programme, as a way to collectively define the institution.
-La nave, the Terrario and Avant Garden, different exhibit and activity formats, invite visitors to inhabit a space in transformation.
+The programme works with the community in the following areas: ecology, art and activism; games as a form of exploration; visual culture; archival processes and memory; and the Creative Arts Grants programme.

 Naves del Español

-Artistic creation focused on the performing arts has been an important resource in Matadero Madrid; the Naves del Español is one of the cornerstones of the project.
-This great staging centre is managed by Teatro Español.
+This staging centre is managed by Teatro Español.
 It is composed of three buildings joined with a main hall, which can be configured as needed and is unique in Madrid due to its formal characteristics and technical features; a theatre-café, which also functions as a foyer or lobby to the performance space; and Room 2, for small-format shows, next to spaces for rehearsal and training.